Jossec101/gitclean/HOMEBREW_SETUP.md

 2. The GitHub Action will automatically:
    - Build binaries for multiple platforms
    - Create a GitHub release
-   - Create/update the Homebrew formula in the same repository
+   - Update the Homebrew formula in the `homebrew-gitclean` repository

-### 3. Installation for Users
+### 4. Installation for Users

-Once set up, users can install your tool with:
+Once set up, users can install your tool with proper Homebrew commands:

 ```bash
 # Add your tap (one-time setup)